-The ambitious reference scenario essentially provides the enhanced deployment of currently available CO_2 reduction technologies and is based on already very challenging assumptions.
+The ambitious reference scenario essentially provides the enhanced deployment of currently available CO2 reduction technologies and is based on already very challenging assumptions.
 It should therefore in no way be seen as a "business-as-usu-al" pathway.
-Alongside further considerable increases in thermal efficiency and the use of alternative fuels containing biomass, it also for example assumes the widespread broader use of CO_2 -efficient CEM II/C cements, the standardisation of which has already been completed.
-This new cement type with a clinker content of between 50 and 65% can in itself make a significant contribution to CO_2 reduction.
-The advancement of concrete construction methods with regard to resource efficiency will also lead to material savings and will thus, to a certain extent, help to reduce CO_2 .
+Alongside further considerable increases in thermal efficiency and the use of alternative fuels containing biomass, it also for example assumes the widespread broader use of $\mathrm{CO_2}$ -efficient CEM II/C cements, the standardisation of which is shortly to be completed.
+This new cement type with a clinker content of between 50 and 65% can in itself make a significant contribution to $\mathrm{CO_2}$ reduction.
+The advancement of concrete construction methods with regard to resource efficiency will also lead to material savings and will thus to a certain extent help to reduce $\mathrm{CO_2}$ .

 The climate neutrality scenario goes even further than the ambitious reference scenario and thus reaches the limits of what would appear to be technically feasible today.
 What essentially distinguishes it from the reference scenario is the additional use of breakthrough technologies.
 This applies for example to establishing markets for CEM VI cements with a clinker content of between 35 and 50%, new binders and the use of hydrogen as an energy source.
 Further increases in efficiency and innovations in the production and use of concrete are also assumed.
-Finally, it also includes carbon
+Finally, it also includes carbon capture and its subsequent utilisation and storage (CCUS).
+This is based on the prerequisite that all other potential levers available for reduction have been exhausted to such an extent that the use of CCUS is solely restricted to the amounts of $\rm CO_2$ which cannot be reduced by conventional means.